Carmine Giordano

 Carmine Giordano (born 20 March 1982) is an Italian football player.
-He plays in the role of midfielder for Palazzolo.
+He plays in the role of midfielder for Siracusa.

 Club career

 He played most of his career in Serie C2, with teams such as Nocerina, Legnano and Pescina.

 He joined Palazzolo on 28 August 2018.

+On 18 June 2023 he played his last match for Siracusa in the Eccellenza final against Enna and he announced his retirement from football.